 - Let the beans cook for 60-90 minutes until desired tenderness.
 Certain dishes require very tender beans (like hummus), while other dishes call for firmer beans (like stews and soups that need to be cooked over long periods of time).
 Adjust cooking time to achieve the desired tenderness for your purposes.
 If you are freezing the beans, keep in mind that they will freeze best if they are on the firmer side, rather than completely soft.
 As you cook them, the beans will continue to expand a bit.
 Keep an eye on the water level and add additional water as needed to keep the beans covered.
 When the beans are fully cooked, drain in a colander and allow to cool.

 - To store cooked beans in the refrigerator, place them in a covered airtight container or a plastic zipper bag without any additional liquid.
 Cooked beans will keep 3-4 days in the refrigerator.To store the beans longer for future use, freeze them.
 Remove as much moisture as possible from the beans by patting them dry with paper towels.
-Place the beans in reusable or plastic zipper bags spread out in single layers; you don't want to pile the beans on top of each other or they will stick to each other.
+Place the beans in reusable freezer bags or plastic zipper bags spread out in single layers; you don't want to pile the beans on top of each other, or they will stick to each other.
 Freeze, laying the flat single layer down to keep the beans from freezing together.
 You can freeze several bags this way, one laying flat on top of another.

 - Alternatively, you can spread out the beans in a single layer on a baking sheet lined with parchment and freeze the beans for 30 minutes.

 - Once they are firm, pour them into a plastic zipper bag or airtight container, seal, and put immediately back into the freezer.
-Using this method, you don't need to put the chickpeas in a single layer-- because they are already half frozen, they will not stick together.
+Using this method, you don’t need to put the chickpeas in a single layer– because they are already half frozen, they will not stick together.

 - Frozen beans will keep for up to 1 year.